Notification of Rights under Family Educational Rights and Privacy Act (FERPA)

 Consequences of Restricting the Release of Directory Information

-Students may also reverse existing directory restrictions by submitting a written request to the Registrar to cancel the non-disclosure of directory information request.
+Students may reverse this restriction at any time by submitting a written request to the Registrar to cancel the non-disclosure of directory information.